nCine/nCine-site/features.md

 - Add an ECS system and BVH based scene culling
 - Abstract the rendering API and add a Vulkan implementation
-- Add a collision detection and response system
+- Add a collision detection and response system or integrate Box2D
 - Separate game, input and audio update in different threads
 - Refine the thread-pool system and expose it to the user API
 - Implement a Camera node for the scenegraph
 - Custom user shaders and post-processing
 - Add a 2D skeletal animation system
-- Implement insert iterators in order to support more algorithms
+- Create a cross-platform game editor with Dear ImGui